adityaranjan858/namaste_react/chapter-5 Lets Get Hooked/Chapter05.md

         ```

 2. **`useState()`**

+    > Below definition is for interview:

+        + `useState()` is a hook provided by React that allows functional components to manage state.
+State is essentially the data that a component needs to keep track of and render.

+        + When you call the `useState()` hook within a functional component, it returns an array with two values:

+        + The first value represents the current state value, and the second value is a function to update that state.

     + First, we have to import as a named import from ‘react’.
     + We are using  `useState()`  inside the body component to create a `state variable`.